elastio/contrib/elastio-s3-changelog/README.md

     > There are also some experimental parameters in the template, you can ignore them.

-4. Check the checkmarks in front of `I acknowledge that AWS CloudFormation might create IAM resources with custom names` and `I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND` and click `Create stack`.
+4. Check the box in front of `I acknowledge that AWS CloudFormation might create IAM resources with custom names` and `I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND` and click `Create stack`.